 [Introduction and progression of the argument on providence and misfortunes]

 1 You have asked me, Lucilius, why, if the world is ruled by providence, so many evils happen to good men?
-The answer to this would be more conveniently given in the course this work after we have proved that providence governs the universe and that god is among us.
+The answer to this would be more conveniently given in the course of this work after we have proved that providence governs the universe and that god is among us.
 But, since you want me to deal with one point [i.e. why bad things happen to good people] apart from the whole, and to answer one replication before the main action has been decided, I will do what is not difficult and plead the cause of the gods.
 At the present time it is superfluous to point out that it is not without some guardian that so great a work maintains its position, that the assemblage and movements of the stars do not depend upon accidental impulses, or that objects whose motion is regulated by chance often fall into confusion and soon stumble.
 This swift and safe movement goes on, governed by eternal law, bearing with it so many things both on sea and land, so many most brilliant lights shining in order in the skies.
 That this regularity does not belong to matter moving at random, and that particles brought together by chance could not arrange themselves with such art as to make the heaviest weight, that of the earth, remain unmoved, and behold the flight of the heavens as they hasten round it, to make the seas pour into the valleys and so temper the climate of the land, without any sensible increase from the rivers which flow into them, or to cause huge growths to proceed from minute seeds. . .

 2 Why do many things turn out badly for good men?
 Why, no evil can happen to a good man; contraries cannot combine.
 Just as so many rivers, so many showers of rain from the clouds, such a number of medicinal springs, do not alter the taste of the sea, indeed, do not so much as soften it, so the pressure of adversity does not affect the mind of a brave man. . .

 3 However, as my argument proceeds, I will prove that what appear to be evils are not actually evils.
-For the present I say this: that what you call hard measure, misfortunes, and things against which should pray are really to the advantage, firstly, of those to whom they happen and, secondly, of all humankind, for whom the gods care more than for individuals.
+For the present I say this: that what you call hard measure, misfortunes, and things against which we should pray are really to the advantage, firstly, of those to whom they happen and, secondly, of all humankind, for whom the gods care more than for individuals.
 Next, that these evils happen to them with their own good will, and that men deserve to endure misfortunes, if they are unwilling to receive them.
 To this I will add that misfortunes proceed in this way by destiny, and that they happen to good men by the same law which makes them good.
-After this, I will prevail upon you never to feel sorry any good man; for even though he may be called unhappy, he cannot actually be unhappy. . .
+After this, I will prevail upon you never to feel sorry for any good man; for even though he may be called unhappy, he cannot actually be unhappy. . .

 4 Prosperity comes to the common people and to those of low character as well as to great men.
 Yet it is the privilege of great men only to put under subjection the disasters and terrors of mortal life.
 On the other hand, to be always prosperous and to pass through life without a twinge of mental distress is to remain ignorant of one half of nature.
 You are a great man; but how am I to know it, if fortune gives you no opportunity of showing your virtue? . . .